SkylineCommunications/dataminer-docs/connector-help/connector_help/WISI LX35.md

 ### Alarms

 This page displays the **Current Alarms** table, which contains information about the parameter properties that currently have active alarms.
-It also displays the **Alarms Log**,which shows a list of the alarms that have been logged.
+It also displays the **Alarms Log**, which shows a list of the alarms that have been logged.

 A page button provides access to the **Alarm Configuration** subpage, where you can find tables with information on the **Alarm Properties** and **Discrete Properties.**